-We’ve introduced this jargon buster to help you work out what some of the terms in our industry actually mean.
+We’ve introduced this water cooler jargon buster to help you work out what some of the terms in our industry actually mean.
 If you think we’ve missed something, please send us an email and we’ll add it in.

 This is normally used to explain the temperature of the water which is dispensed from one of the taps of an “ambient and cold” water cooler.
 You may be told by some suppliers that “ambient” water is dispensed at room temperature but in reality it rarely is.
 The ambient water in most water coolers is actually stored in the same reservoir as the chilled water but it’s drawn from the top where the slightly warmer water lies.
 Therefore, an “ambient and cold” water cooler is probably better described as dispensing “cold” and “much colder” water.